superbestaudiofriends/headphone-measurements-frequency-response/README.md

 ## File Format

+All frequency response data will be 1/6 octave smoothed.
 The file will have two columns, frequency Response and amplitude in db, separated by a space character.
 There will be no headers.
 The columns will look like this:<br>

 20.00   -43.43<br>
 30.00   -42.32<br>